loading

 Do We Have To Do All This Every Single Time?

 By the way, this can be considered a discouraged approach.
-In fact, the frontal, generic URI for a certain resource is there to prevent clients misdirection in the perspective of future changes.
-The /data/ or the /pages/ segments could not be there anymore at a certain point in time, due to refactoring and/or resources rearrangement.
+The frontal, generic URI for a certain resource is there to prevent clients’ misdirection in the perspective of future changes.
+The /data/ or the /pages/ segments could not be there anymore at a certain point in time due to refactoring and/or resource rearrangement.

-The only one thing that should hardly change in face of the world will be the frontal URI for that resource.
+The only thing that should hardly change in the face of the world will be the frontal URI for that resource.

 This will guarantee the best resource retrieval outcome for clients using our services.